Credit Transfer Batches

 destination.routing.number | 6-digit sort code (e.g. 112233 ) |

-Cross-border payment to the US
+Cross-border Payment to the US

 When sending funds to the US using account number and ABA routing.